sircodesalotOfTheRound/Verba/README.md

 # Compiler Overview
-The verba language uses a custom hand-crafted backtracking recursive descent parser.
+The verba language uses a hand-crafted backtracking recursive descent parser.
 Hand crafted parsers allow for greater flexibility when parsing context-sensitive content.
 Context-sensitive content allows the language to be more expressive.

-> Basic architecture:
+## Basic architecture:
-> The *verba* font-end compiler analyzes and emits verbatim byte code literature.
+>* The *verba* font-end compiler analyzes and emits verbatim byte code literature.
-> The *verbalize* build system generates, organizes and deploys verbatim byte code lit files.
+>* The *verbalize* build system generates, organizes and deploys verbatim byte code lit files.
-> The *verbOS* runtime is used to load and execute verbatim byte code literature.
+>* The *verbOS* runtime is used to load and execute verbatim byte code literature.
-> The *verbaj* just-in-time compiler translates byte code literature into architecture specific instructions.
+>* The *verbaj* just-in-time compiler translates byte code literature into architecture specific instructions.

 # Current Status

 # Roadmap
+The following are the primary features that will be implemented by version 1.0.

 ## Functions
+Unlike Java or C#, functions don't need to be methods.
+Instead, functions can belong to namespaces directly

 ```
 # Verba Code:
 fn empty_function
 fn
 ```

 ### Async
 The `async` keywords changes a function from syncrhonous to asynchronous: